What is agile methodology? A guide for your business

 Agile techniques offer clear advantages for businesses of all sizes.
 Key benefits include:

-- Faster adaptation: respond to market changes and customer needs quickly and effectively
+- Faster adaptation: respond to market changes and customer needs quickly and effectively.

-- Quicker value delivery: release improvements frequently to boost customer satisfaction
+- Quicker value delivery: release improvements frequently to boost customer satisfaction.

 - Higher quality: catch and fix issues early through iterative development.
 One study on the agile framework Extreme Programming (XP) found the pre-release defect rate was reduced by 65%.

-- Stronger collaboration: improve team communication and stakeholder alignment through regular check-ins
+- Stronger collaboration: improve team communication and stakeholder alignment through regular check-ins.

-- Better risk management: identify and address problems early by delivering work in smaller increments
+- Better risk management: identify and address problems early by delivering work in smaller increments.

 Which business types can benefit from agile methodologies?

 Agile works for most businesses, not just tech companies.
-In fact, research cited by Harvard Business Review shows that roughly 80% of companies use some agile principles across their main business functions, including human resources (HR), finance, and marketing.
-You can apply it to any project that involves ongoing deliverables, evolving requirements, or close customer engagement.
+Research cited by Harvard Business Review shows roughly 80% of companies use agile principles across main business functions.
+These span human resources (HR), finance, and marketing.

 Agile is popular across many industries:

-- Software and technology: product development and feature releases
+- Software and technology: product development and feature releases.

-- Marketing and advertising: campaign planning and content creation
+- Marketing and advertising: campaign planning and content creation.

-- Engineering and construction: phased project delivery
+- Engineering and construction: phased project delivery.

-- Finance and banking: process improvement and compliance projects
+- Finance and banking: process improvement and compliance projects.

-- Healthcare and pharmaceuticals: research and development cycles
+- Healthcare and pharmaceuticals: research and development cycles.

-- Government: service delivery and policy implementation
+- Government: service delivery and policy implementation.

 Agile works best when your business needs to manage rapid change, deliver work in phases, or respond quickly to customer feedback.
+If you're looking to scale, this guide on growing your business covers key strategies to consider alongside your agile approach.

 The different types of agile frameworks